-Tax reduction: All property of a biomass gasification facility and biomass generation facilities up to 25 megawatts are class fourteen property taxed at 3% of its market value.
+Tax reduction: All property of a biomass gasification facility and of biomass generation facilities up to 25 MW is class fourteen property taxed at 3% of its market value.
 (15-6-157, MCA)

-Tax exemption: The appraised value of a capital investment in biomass combustion devices are exempt from taxation for 10 years on \$20,000 in a single-family residential dwelling or \$100,000 in a multifamily residential dwelling or nonresidential structure.
+Tax exemption: The appraised value of a capital investment in biomass combustion devices is exempt from taxation for 10 years on \$20,000 in a single-family residential dwelling or \$100,000 in a multifamily residential dwelling or nonresidential structure.
 (15-6-224, MCA)

-Property tax exemption: New generating facilities built in Montana with a nameplate capacity of less than 1 megawatt and using alternative renewable energy sources are exempt from property taxes for 5 years after start of operation.
+Property tax exemption: New generating facilities built in Montana with a nameplate capacity of less than 1 MW and using alternative renewable energy sources are exempt from property taxes for 5 years after start of operation.
 (15-6-225, MCA)

-Property tax reduction: Generating plants using alternative fuels that produce at least 1 megawatt are taxed at 50% taxable value during the first 5 years after the construction permit is issued.
+Property tax reduction: Generating plants using alternative fuels that produce at least 1 MW are taxed at 50% of taxable value during the first 5 years after the construction permit is issued.
 (Title 15, chapter 24, part 14, MCA)

-Tax credit: An income tax credit is provided for individual taxpayers who install in the taxpayer's principal dwelling an energy system using a recognized nonfossil form of energy generation.
+Tax credit: An income tax credit is provided for an individual taxpayer who installs in the taxpayer's principal dwelling an energy system using a recognized nonfossil form of energy generation.
 The credit may not exceed \$500.
 (15-32-201, MCA)

-Property tax abatement for facilities: An abatement from property taxation of biomass gasification facilities of 50% of its taxable value for the first 15 years after the facility commences operation is provided.
+Property tax abatement for facilities: An abatement from property taxation of a biomass gasification facility of 50% of its taxable value for the first 15 years after the facility commences operation is provided.
 Construction of the facility must have commenced after June 1, 2007.
 The total time may not exceed 19 years, and there are additional conditions.
 (Title 15, chapter 24, part 31, MCA)